michaell308/Business_Card_Parser/README.md

 The line with the most points is returned as the name.
 If all the lines have 0 points, then an empty string will be returned instead.

 #### Phone Number:
-The phone number extraction handles many cases, including:
+The phone number extraction handles many formats, including:
 * 4105551234
 * (410)5551234
 * (410)555-1234